jonathanricky/dashboard-zoo-cologne-challenge-sidestream/TASKS.md

 // Your solution

+1. Add Name on thead (table header) and name data on tbody (table body) [line 32] on TheAnimalTable.vue
+2. Fix the animalsSortedByName function by using animalA.name.localeCompare(animalB.name) [line 14]
+3.  - Use .getFullYear instead of .getTime, because it is easier to substract years than milliseconds
+    - Add const birthDate to properly calling birthdate data
+    - Substract the difference and store in const named age
+    - If the birthdate same as the year, but still in future, const age substract by one
+    - Add calculateAgeInYears(birthdate) to the "mustache" (double curly braces) on TheAnimalTable.vue [line 37]

 ### Task 6: UI Feature 1

 The zookeepers want to be able to see all details of an animal.
 Please create such a view that allows them to do so, outline anything about your process while adding the view below.
 The zookeepers didn't have time for more information, sorry.
 They'll surely be glad to criticize the first version intensly though and will want to know why you went for the approach you chose.

 // Your solution

+- Add all properties from Animal interface in types.d.ts to thead (table header) in TheAnimalTable.vue
+- Add properties data to tbody (table body) in TheAnimalTable.vue
+- Add some design in TheAnimalTable.vue and app.vue using Tailwind, e.g : color, border, text transform, hover effect

 ### Task 7: Logic Feature